Buenos Aires Cricket & Rugby Club: A new foundation

 In 1948, the facilities of the BACC were destroyed by the fire (some sources affirm it was intentional although those versions could never be confirmed).
 The fire destroyed most of the archives and documents of the club.
 Three years later, on 4 May 1951, both the BACC and BAFC decided to merge, under the name "Buenos Aires Cricket & Rugby Club".
 The merger was legally structured with the Buenos Aires Cricket Club as the absorbing entity, since it had legal status.

 The recently created club did not have definitive location until October 1952, when it moved to the Don Torcuato district, where Buenos Aires CRC established its headquarters.
 The club stayed there until 1987, when the lands were sold to Hindú Club.
-That same year, Buenos Aires moved to San Fernando, Buenos Aires, where it has remained up to the present day.
+That same year, Buenos Aires moved to Victoria, where it has remained up to the present day.

 In 1997, BACRC inaugurated the first purpose-built rugby union stadium in Argentina, erected in Los Polvorines, Greater Buenos Aires.
-A total of nine international games were played there by the Argentina national team.
+The stadium, with capacity for 15,000 spectators, was venue of eight consecutive Torneo de la URBA finals, from 1998 to 2005.
+Besides, the Argentina national team played nine international matches at BACRC Stadium.
 In 2005, the land where the stadium had been built was sold to a Germany-based company.